DSharpPlus/DSharpPlus/docs/faq.md

 You can use either of the following

 * The overload for
-  @DSharpPlus.DiscordClient.ConnectAsync(DiscordActivity,System.Nullable{UserStatus},System.Nullable{DateTimeOffset})
+  @DSharpPlus.DiscordClient.ConnectAsync(DiscordActivity,System.Nullable{UserStatus},System.Nullable{System.DateTimeOffset})
   which accepts a @DSharpPlus.Entities.DiscordActivity.
-* @DSharpPlus.DiscordClient.UpdateStatusAsync(DiscordActivity,System.Nullable{UserStatus},System.Nullable{DateTimeOffset})
+* @DSharpPlus.DiscordClient.UpdateStatusAsync(DiscordActivity,System.Nullable{UserStatus},System.Nullable{System.DateTimeOffset})
   OR
-  @DSharpPlus.DiscordShardedClient.UpdateStatusAsync(DiscordActivity,System.Nullable{UserStatus},System.Nullable{DateTimeOffset})
+  @DSharpPlus.DiscordShardedClient.UpdateStatusAsync(DiscordActivity,System.Nullable{UserStatus},System.Nullable{System.DateTimeOffset})
   (for the sharded client) at any point after `Ready` has been fired.

 ### Am I able to retrieve a @DSharpPlus.Entities.DiscordRole by name?
 Yes.
 Use LINQ on the `Roles` property of your instance of @DSharpPlus.Entities.DiscordGuild and compare against the `Name` of each @DSharpPlus.Entities.DiscordRole.

 ### Why are you using Newtonsoft.Json when System.Text.Json is available